microsoft/DataFactory/DI and DE Lab/4 - Data Engineering - Lakehouse.md

-# Data Engineering: Lakehouse artifact overview
+# Data Engineering: Discover the Lakehouse

-A Lakehouse presents as a database and is built on top of a data lake using Delta Lake files and tables.
-Lakehouses combine the SQL-based analytical capabilities of a relational data warehouse and the flexibility and scalability of a data lake.
-Lakehouses store all data formats and can be used with various analytics tools and programming languages.
-As cloud-based solutions, lakehouses can scale automatically and provide high availability and disaster recovery.
+**The foundation of Microsoft Fabric is a Lakehouse**, which is built on top of the **OneLake** scalable storage layer and uses **Apache Spark** and **SQL** compute engines for big data processing.
+A Lakehouse is a unified platform that combines:
+- The flexible and scalable storage of a data lake
+- The ability to query and analyze data of a data warehouse

 Some benefits of a lakehouse include:
 - Lakehouses use Spark and SQL engines to process large-scale data and support machine learning or predictive modeling analytics.